-SUNDEK has been installing beautiful stained concrete for more than 50 years.
+SUNDEK has been staining beautiful interior concrete floors for more than 50 years.

-Although there are many reasons to love stained concrete, the ability to give it a custom look ranks at the top of the list.
+Although there are many reasons to love stained concrete, the ability to get a custom look ranks at the top of the list.
 Stained concrete flooring offers limitless design options.
 There are a vast amount of concrete stain colors to choose from, and you can also create patterns, designs, and logos.

-The final cost to stain concrete depends on factors such as the size of your project, the current condition of your concrete, and your location (the cost of concrete varies from location to location).
+The cost to stain concrete depends on factors such as the size of your project, the current condition of your concrete, and your location.
+Often, stained floors are more affordable than other flooring options such as wood or stone.
 Contact a local contractor to get a quote.

 Yes!
-SUNDEK can take any surface of concrete and transform it by refinishing and staining it.
+SUNDEK can take any concrete slab and transform it by refinishing and staining it.
 Even if your concrete surface is cracked, chipping, or has any other damage, SUNDEK will be able to repair and stain it.
 In fact, repairing it before staining it is a critical step.

 Stained concrete is for indoors and outdoors!
 SUNDEK will help you determine which sealer is best for your stained concrete so it stays looking nice longer—whether it gets a lot of foot traffic indoors or experiences harsh weather outdoors.